 - Click on “Advanced system settings.”

-- Under the “Startup and Recovery” section, click “Settings.”
+- In the “Startup and Recovery” section, click “Settings.”

-- Ensure that “Small memory dump (256 KB)” is selected under the “Write debugging information” dropdown menu.
-Note the directory where the dump files will be saved (usually
+- Make sure “Small memory dump (256 KB)” is chosen under the “Write debugging information” dropdown menu.
+Note where the dump files are saved (usually

 C:\Windows\Minidump